Red Flags of Abuse

-- Is excessively jealous and accuses you of having affairs.
+- Is excessively jealous and accuses you of being unfaithful.

-- Criticizes you or puts you down; most commonly tells you that you are "crazy," "stupid" and/or "fat," or that no one would ever want or love you.
+- Criticizes or puts you down; says you are crazy, stupid, and/or fat/unattractive, or that no one else would ever want or love you.

-- Takes no responsibility for their behavior and blames others.
+- Takes no responsibility for his or her behavior and blames others.

-- Blames the entire failure of previous relationships on their partner; for example, "My ex was a total bitch."
+- Blames the entire failure of previous relationships on his or her former partner; for example, “My ex was totally crazy.”